STIs Information Center

 - Each STI has its own set of symptoms.
 However, many STIs can lead to similar long-term consequences, particularly if the STI goes untreated.

-- Tubal pregnancy, also called ectopic pregnancy, a condition in which the pregnancy grows in the fallopian tube instead of in the uterus.
+- PID can make women much more at risk for tubal pregnancies.
+Tubal pregnancy, also called ectopic pregnancy, is a condition in which the pregnancy grows in the fallopian tube instead of in the uterus.
 This problem is dangerous and requires immediate medical care.

-- Infection with some types of HPV has been linked to cancer of the cervix.
+- Infection with some types of HPV has been linked to cancer of the cervix, vagina, penis, anus, and oropharynx (throat).

 - Males and females who are infected with STIs can transmit the infection to their partners.
 If pregnant, women can then transmit the infection to their babies.